 Sunrise over the stratus of the marine layer covering the Los Angeles Basin

-There were no cars at the roadhead and I had the quiet trail to myself.
-The hike is a short one: about .8 miles and 600′ of elevation gain.
+There were no cars at the trailhead and I had the quiet trail to myself.
+The hike is a short one: about .8 miles one way and 500′ of elevation gain.
 The Backbone Trail wends it’s way through sedimentary rock formations and a forest of Coast Live Oak.
 I heard the distinctive spiraling song of the Canyon Wren in the foggy dawn.

 Soon I broke out of the fog and I was floating on a chaparral raft in a sea of fleecy white clouds.
 I made contact with 13 people, again all on 2m FM due to my limited gear.
 Among those contacts were several people I know including Scott – WA9STI – an experienced Mountain Goat who shared some invaluable tips and tricks with me on summit activation.